Thaddeus Stevens College of Technology

 Technical college in Lancaster, Pennsylvania, U.S.

-Thaddeus Stevens College of Technology (Stevens Tech) is a public technical college in Lancaster, Pennsylvania.
-It offers 25 academic programs for about 1,400 students.
+Thaddeus Stevens College of Technology is a public technical college in Lancaster, Pennsylvania, United States.
+It offers 26 academic programs for about 1,400 students.
 It was named for Thaddeus Stevens, a nineteenth-century statesman.
-The college was founded in 1905 (as "Stevens Trade School") and is accredited by the Middle States Association of Colleges and Schools.
+The college was founded in 1905 as "Stevens Trade School" and is accredited by the Middle States Commission on Higher Education.

 Campus

-The campus consists of nineteen buildings on 32.5 acre of land.
-These include six residence halls, a dining hall, a laboratory/classroom building with computer and learning labs, and new and expanded technical laboratory facilities.
+The campus consists of nineteen buildings on 32.5 acre of land on its Main Campus.
+These include five residence halls, a dining hall, a college store, administrative buildings, a Memorial Garden, a gym, and technical labs for nine academic majors.
 The Learning Resources Center was completed in the summer of 1995.
-Also available for student use are an athletic field with a track and a student center.

-In April 2019, the school opened the Greiner Campus, a 60,000 square-foot facility dedicated to advanced manufacturing programs.
-Another campus, called the Transportation Center, was announced in January 2020.
-This campus, located in the Greenfield Corporate Center, will be the location of the school's automotive technology and collision repair technology classes.
-The campus is expected to open for the fall 2021 semester.
+In April 2019, the school opened the Greiner Campus, a 60,000 square-foot facility dedicated to advanced manufacturing programs, and houses three academic major technical labs.
+The Transportation Center, opened in 2021, houses three automotive-focused technical labs as well as classrooms and student use areas.
+The College also hosts programs in a building in the Greenfield Corporate Center, on Colonial Village Lane, housing three major construction-focused programs.
+Its Griscom Education Center on East Orange Street in Lancaster houses students in three floors of residence halls, has a health center and cafe, and includes lab space for eight of its technical academic majors.

 Leadership

-On August 4, 2020, Thaddeus Stevens announced that Pedro Rivera would become the 10th president of the college.
+On August 4, 2020, Thaddeus Stevens College announced that Pedro Rivera would become the 10th president of the college.
 Rivera, who previously served as Pennsylvania Secretary of Education and superintendent of the School District of Lancaster, officially started October 1, 2020.